Mithilesh-V/Thiran-2023/README.md

 ---

 #### 11. WITTY MINDS
 >Are you a play-based learner?
-Are you a quick thinker? then this is the right platform to show case your talent.
+Are you a quick thinker?
+Then this is the right platform to show case your talent.
 Grab your partner and show off your witty minds.
 >
 >**TEAM SIZE :** 2
 >